xiangjunn/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-Alternatively, you can view the calendar using the top menu bar via `File -> Calendar` or press `F2`.
+* Alternatively, you can view the calendar using the top menu bar via `File -> Calendar` or press `F2`.
+* If an event does not have a specified end date and time, the calendar will treat the duration of the event as **one hour**.
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**